Reply-to-List, or Reply-to-All?

 then you should always play it safe and use "Reply to All".

-Deliberately replying only to the list and cutting others out of the
+Deliberately replying only to one list and cutting others out of the

 Public vs. Private replies